Karthik7TR/Karthik_poc/README.md

 ## Cleanup
 When you are finished, you can run this to cleanup all of the stuff the cumulus installer created.
-`cumulus installer uninstall --profile-name ${AWS_PROFILE} --installer-file installer_input.yaml --artifactory-username ${ARTIFACTORY_USERNAME} --artifactory-password ${ARTIFACTORY_API_TOKEN}`
+`cumulus installer uninstall --profile-name ${AWS_PROFILE} --installer-file cumulus-installspec.yaml --artifactory-username ${ARTIFACTORY_USERNAME} --artifactory-password ${ARTIFACTORY_API_TOKEN}`

-To delete the services, you'll have to delete the CloudFormation stacks manually.
-They will follow the syntax `a206296-${ServiceName}-${Environment}-xxxxxxxxxxxxxxxxx` where xxxxxxxxxxxxxxxxx is a random string.
+To delete the services, you'll have to delete the CloudFormation stacks from the non-CI/CD account manually.
+The stack names will follow the syntax `a206296-[TEN-Acct-Id]-[dev/qa]-xxxxxxxxxxxxxxxxx` where xxxxxxxxxxxxxxxxx is a random string.